SinixND/roguelike/README.md

 # TODOs
 ## Active
-- [ ] Check Bug Enemy not moving and tile blocked (id4/idx3 transform does not reset)
 - [ ] Refactor
     [Status] Current: Game folder -> Systems -> PathfinderSystem
     - [ ] Use `values()` of Densemap where >1 SoA members needed